-Students enrol to the accredited master or doctoral program at partnering universities where they receive their degree after graduation.
-Research topics are defined based on student’s interest in collaboration with their academic leader and an industrial scientist from Zentiva.
-The study program covers theoretical subjects as well as experimental investigation using state-of-the-art equipment.
-In addition, students participate in practical training covering disciplines such as regulatory, intellectual property, portfolio and project management.
-Students regularly present their work at The Parc Symposium.
+Students enroll to the accredited master or doctoral program at partnering universities where they receive their degree after graduation.
+The study program covers theoretical subjects as well as experimental investigation using state-of-the-art equipment at academy and industry.
+In addition, students participate in soft-skill workshops and practical industrial training covering disciplines such as regulatory, intellectual property, portfolio and project management.
+Students also regularly present and discuss their work at The Parc Symposium, expanding their horizons and improving their presentation skills thanks to feedback.

 The five key research areas at The Parc are led by Miroslav Šoóš, Ondřej Dammer, František Štěpánek, Josef Beránek, and Martin Šíma respectively.
 Each area is covered by a dedicated team which includes the leader plus a number of academic and industrial scientists, PhD and Master students.
 In total, there are currently 25 PhD students and more than 30 scientists from participating organizations in the program.
 Importantly, students are working together across the research areas.
 In addition, we collaborate with leading European academic institutions and organizations such as Trinity College in Dublin, University College Cork, University of Limerick, University of Helsinki, University of Copenhagen, Université d'Auvergne Clermont-Ferrand, Imperial College London and others.